Graham Greene: Legacy

-Greene is regarded as a major 20th-century novelist, and was praised by John Irving, prior to Greene's death, as "the most accomplished living novelist in the English language".
+Greene is regarded as a major 20th-century novelist, and was praised by John Irving, before Greene's death, as "the most accomplished living novelist in the English language".
 Novelist Frederick Buechner called Greene's novel The Power and the Glory a "tremendous influence".
 By 1943, Greene had acquired the reputation of being the "leading English male novelist of his generation", and at the time of his death in 1991 had a reputation as a writer of both deeply serious novels on the theme of Catholicism, and of "suspense-filled stories of detection".

-Acclaimed during his lifetime, Greene was shortlisted for the Nobel Prize in Literature several times.
-In 1961 and 1966 he was among the final three candidates for the prize.
-In 1967, Greene was again among the final three choices, according to Nobel records unsealed on the 50th anniversary in 2017.
-The committee also considered Jorge Luis Borges and Miguel Ángel Asturias, with the latter the chosen winner.
-Greene remained a favourite to win the Nobel prize in the 1980s, but it was known that two influential members of the Swedish Academy, Artur Lundkvist and Lars Gyllensten, opposed the prize for Greene and he was never awarded.

 Greene collected several literary awards for his novels, including the 1941 Hawthornden Prize for The Power and the Glory and the 1948 James Tait Black Memorial Prize for The Heart of the Matter.
 As an author, he received the 1968 Shakespeare Prize and the 1981 Jerusalem Prize, a biennial literary award given to writers whose works have dealt with themes of human freedom in society.
 In 1986, he was awarded Britain's Order of Merit.

 The Graham Greene International Festival is an annual four-day event of conference papers, informal talks, question and answer sessions, films, dramatised readings, music, creative writing workshops and social events.
-It is organised by the Graham Greene Birthplace Trust, and takes place in the writer's home town of Berkhamsted (about 35 miles northwest of London), on dates as close as possible to the anniversary of his birth (2 October).
+It is organised by the Graham Greene Birthplace Trust, and takes place in the writer's home town of Berkhamsted (about 35 miles north-west of London), on dates as close as possible to the anniversary of his birth (2 October).
 Its purpose is to promote interest in and study of the works of Graham Greene.

 He is the subject of the 2013 documentary film, Dangerous Edge: A Life of Graham Greene.

-His short story "The Destructors" was featured in the 2001 film Donnie Darko.
+His 1987 trip to Moscow to visit Kim Philby is the subject of Ben Brown's play A Splinter of Ice (first staged 2021 and filmed that year); Oliver Ford Davies originally played Greene.
+Greene also features as a character in the film The Honourable Rebel (2015) about Elizabeth Montagu who worked with him on the script of The Third Man.
+In the 2001 film Donnie Darko, the protagonist is inspired by a classroom discussion of Greene's short story "The Destructors" and its line "destruction after all is a form of creation".